scottjason/tweety-pop/README.md

 - The **incoming sentiment score** reflects the degree of positivity / negativty of the current tweet on-screen.

-- The **tweety pop interpreter** reflects the average sentiment score of the artist and is calculated by both the incoming, real-time tweet on-screen as well as the 100,000 tweets stored-in and collected-from the database.
+- The **tweety pop interpreter** reflects the average sentiment score of the artist and is calculated by both the incoming tweet on-screen as well as the 100,000 tweets stored-in and collected-from the database.

-- The application fetches 1,000 tweets every five seconds from the database to build up this average in an effort to provide meaningful data about the artist.
+- In an effort to provide meaningful data about the artist, Tweety Pop fetches 1,000 tweets every five seconds from the database.

 - Tweets anaylized as neutral (a score of 0) are not applied to the average.